 HTML in text form properties

-You can use HTML tags to format text properties of communication plan email messages.
+You can use HTML tags to format text properties for email messages.

 When supported HTML tags are inserted into a form property, email messages display the formatted property.
 Unsupported HTML tags and their content are ignored and displayed as plain text.